 When we refer to “public health authorities”, we mean any organisation with public/government functions in relation to public health.
 This will include Public Health England and any organisation which replaces it or works with it in relation to infection control activities, and local public health authorities.

 The following principles will be applied in making individual decisions about processing of personal data related to Covid-19, i.e. information relating to identifiable individuals:

 - Processing of personal data will be minimised.
 This means that we will only process information in a form which identifies individuals (rather than being anonymised) where this is necessary for the relevant purposes, and we will put appropriate protections in place to minimise potential access to identifiable information.
 The names of individuals will only be shared if necessary.

 - BU will only disclose personal data externally where this is requested by a relevant government, NHS or public sector organisation and we are satisfied that the disclosure is required by law or necessary for the performance of a public task (such as protection of public health)

 - BU will comply with the Data Protection Policy in processing personal data for these purposes.

 Catering services at BU are provided by our contractor Chartwells.
-They are separately responsible for processing customer information for the purposes of the NHS test and trace process and will provide you with privacy information about this if it’s relevant to you when using their services.
+They are separately responsible for processing customer information and will provide you with privacy information about this if it’s relevant to you when using their services.